exo-addons/component-filter/README.md

 1/ Copy this JAR inside platform.ear/lib (JBoss distribution) or TOMCAT/lib (Tomcat distribution) 2/ Modify configuration.properties to add those keys:

-# Components to delete (separated by a commar ',')
+\# Components to delete (separated by a commar ',') exo.container.delete.components=
-exo.container.delete.components=
-# Components to consider for plugins deletion (separated by a commar ',')
+\# Components to consider for plugins deletion (separated by a commar ',') exo.container.filter.components=
-exo.container.filter.components=
-# Component Plugin Types to delete from filtered components to delete (separated by a commar ',')
+\# Component Plugin Types to delete from filtered components to delete (separated by a commar ',') exo.container.delete.plugins.types=
-exo.container.delete.plugins.types=
-# Component Plugin Names to delete from filtered components to delete (separated by a commar ',')
+\# Component Plugin Names to delete from filtered components to delete (separated by a commar ',') exo.container.delete.plugins.names=
-exo.container.delete.plugins.names=
+{code}